 In addition, their investment will contribute to important IBAC initiatives including IBAC’s technology leadership, professional development of the broker workforce, and our strong and effective federal advocacy to maintain the separation of banking and insurance, which protects consumers and promotes a fair and competitive marketplace.

 “The relationship we have with our broker partners is integral to our business success,” says Jennifer Ewankiw, VP of Strategy & Business Development of Red River Mutual.
 “As we move forward as an industry with technology and data, we want to ensure we are supporting our brokers to move forward alongside us.”

 “IBAC welcomes Red River Mutual’s renewed investment and their continued partnership.
 Their strong support for the broker channel highlights the importance of working together to provide an optimal experience for insurance consumers.” said IBAC CEO Peter Braid.

 About Red River Mutual

-Red River Mutual believes everyone has a right to feel safe and protected and to know that someone is looking out for them, while they’re watching out for others.
-With nearly 70,000 policyholders with homes, farms and businesses all the way from Big Whiteshell to the Rockies, Red River Mutual is committed to providing competitive insurance products that meet the changing needs of Canadians.
-Red River Mutual knows that it’s the people they protect that matter most.
-That’s why they’ve strived to be a positive force in the lives of their customers and their communities since 1875.
+Red River Mutual believes everyone has a right to feel safe and protected and to know that someone is looking out for them – while we’re watching out for others.
+With policyholders with homes, farms, and businesses all the way from Thunder Bay to the Rockies, Red River Mutual is committed to providing competitive insurance products that meet the changing needs of Canadians.
+As a company, we know that it’s the people we protect that matter most.
+That’s why we’ve strived to be a positive force in the lives of our customers and their communities since 1875.

 Founded in 1921, the Insurance Brokers Association of Canada is the national voice of property and casualty insurance brokers, advocating for the interests of both insurance brokers and consumers to the Government of Canada.
 The Broker Identity Program (BIP) was launched in 1988 to promote the value and professionalism of the insurance broker to consumers, insurers and governments.